 You may also get people telling you not to exercise.
 This too is not true.
 Sure, you may need to slow down a bit so anything overly physical isn’t recommended but gentle movements, yoga and swimming can all help you to keep fit.

-Strange carvings are normal.
-No – cravings are normal but only for edible things.
+Strange cravings are normal.
+No – pregnancy cravings are normal but only for edible things.
 Some women don’t get any cravings at all.